jayaemekar/systemdesign/docs/DesigningTwitter.md

 - 1483228800 000004
 …

-If we make our TweetID 64bits (8 bytes) long, we can easily store tweets for the next 100 years and also store them for mili-seconds granularity.
+We can easily store tweets for the next 100 years and for mili-second granularity if we make our TweetID 64bits (8 bytes) long.

-In the above approach, we still have to query all the servers for timeline generation, but our reads (and writes) will be substantially quicker.
+We still have to query all of the servers for timeline generation in the aforementioned technique, but our reads (and writes) will be much faster.

-Since we don’t have any secondary index (on creation time) this will reduce our write latency.
+Because there is no secondary index (at the time of creation), our write latency will be reduced.
-While reading, we don’t need to filter on creation-time as our primary key has epoch time included in it.
+We don't need to filter on creation-time when reading because our primary key includes the epoch time.

-## 8. Cache
+### Cache
-We can introduce a cache for database servers to cache hot tweets and users.
-We can use an off-the-shelf solution like Memcache that can store the whole tweet objects.
-Application servers, before hitting database, can quickly check if the cache has desired tweets.
-Based on clients’ usage patterns we can determine how many cache servers we need.
+We can utilize a database server cache to cache popular tweets and users.
+We can use a commercially available solution like Memcache to store the entire tweet object.
+Before reaching the database, application servers can rapidly check if the cache has the requested tweets.
+We can figure out how many cache servers we need based on client usage patterns.

-**Which cache replacement policy would best fit our needs?** When the cache is full and we want to replace a tweet with a newer/hotter tweet, how would we choose?
-Least Recently Used (LRU) can be a reasonable policy for our system.
-Under this policy, we discard the least recently viewed tweet first.
+**Which cache replacement policy would be most appropriate for our requirements?**

+How would we chose a newer/hotter tweet to replace an old one when the cache is full?
+For our system, LRU (Least Recently Used) can be a suitable policy.
+The most recently viewed tweet gets discarded first under this strategy.

-**How can we have a more intelligent cache?** If we go with 80-20 rule, that is 20% of tweets generating 80% of read traffic which means that certain tweets are so popular that a majority of people read them.
-This dictates that we can try to cache 20% of daily read volume from each shard.
+**How can we make a cache that is more intelligent?**

+According to the 80-20 rule, 20% of tweets generate 80% of read traffic, implying that some tweets are so popular that the majority of people read them.
+This means that each shard should be able to cache 20% of the daily read volume.

-**What if we cache the latest data?** Our service can benefit from this approach.
-Let’s say if 80% of our users see tweets from the past three days only; we can try to cache all the tweets from the past three days.
-Let’s say we have dedicated cache servers that cache all the tweets from all the users from the past three days.
-As estimated above, we are getting 100 million new tweets or 30GB of new data every day (without photos and videos).
-If we want to store all the tweets from last three days, we will need less than 100GB of memory.
-This data can easily fit into one server, but we should replicate it onto multiple servers to distribute all the read traffic to reduce the load on cache servers.
-So whenever we are generating a user’s timeline, we can ask the cache servers if they have all the recent tweets for that user.
-If yes, we can simply return all the data from the cache.
-If we don’t have enough tweets in the cache, we have to query the backend server to fetch that data.
-On a similar design, we can try caching photos and videos from the last three days.
+**How about caching the most recent data?**

+- This method could be beneficial to our service.
+- If 80% of our users only view tweets from the previous three days, we can try to cache all of the tweets from the previous three days.
+- Assume we have dedicated cache servers that store all tweets from all users for the previous three days.
+Every day, we receive 100 million new tweets or 30GB of new data, as estimated above (without photos and videos).
+- We'll need less than 100GB of memory to keep all of the tweets from the last three days.
+Although this data can readily fit on a single server, we should replicate it across numerous servers to spread out the read traffic and lessen the stress on cache servers.
+- So, whenever we're creating a user's timeline, we can check to see if the cache servers have all of that user's recent tweets.
+- If so, we may just return the entire cached data.
+If there aren't enough tweets in the cache, we'll have to query the backend server for more.
+- We can try caching photographs and videos from the previous three days using a similar strategy.
-Our cache would be like a hash table where ‘key’ would be ‘OwnerID’ and ‘value’ would be a doubly linked list containing all the tweets from that user in the past three days.
-Since we want to retrieve the most recent data first, we can always insert new tweets at the head of the linked list, which means all the older tweets will be near the tail of the linked list.
-Therefore, we can remove tweets from the tail to make space for newer tweets.
+- Our cache would be similar to a hash table, with 'OwnerID' as the key and a doubly linked list holding all of that user's tweets from the previous three days as the value.
+- We may always enter new tweets at the head of the linked list, which means all previous tweets will be near the tail of the linked list, since we want to retrieve the most current data first.
+- As a result, tweets in the tail can be removed to make room for fresh tweets.

 <p align="center">
   <kbd>